joshuacox/mkFreeIPA/README.md

 ### Usage
-`make temp` will make a temporary ephemeral instance that we can grab the initial directorie structure from
+`make temp` will make a temporary ephemeral instance that we can grab the initial directory structure from

 watch the logs and wait for FreeIPA to finish installing, `make entropy` can speed this process up tremendously by supplying some extra entropy